orstavik/JoiEvents/docs/1_Intro/3_WhatIs_Event.md

 ## Event methods 3: What about `composed: true` events?

 When `composed: true` events propagate outside the `shadowRoot` of a web component, then the `target` is re-assigned to the `host` node.
 For `open` shadowDOMs, the original `target` is still accessible as `event.composedPath()[0]`, but for `closed` shadowDOMs, the original `target` can no longer be found.

-This breaks the chain that uses the `target` of the event as the source for the state that has/will change.
+In any case, the `target` of the event is no longer the direct source for the state that has/will change.

+Best practice to solve this problem is to:
+ * *not* alter the event object,
+ * *not* make the internal, original `target` available outside of the shadowDOM, but instead to
-The preferred strategy to solve this problem would be to mirror the properties of the element inside the shadowDOM on the web component's host node.
-This would make no alterations on the event object itself, and keep the event listeners inside and outside the shadowDOM behave the same way.
+ * **mirror the properties of inner `target` element inside the shadowDOM on host node of the web component that the event is re-`target`ed to.

+This makes the `target` of the event behave the same when the event propagates both outside and inside the web component.
+Note, this require some foresight on the part of the developer of the web component: which `composed: true` events that might `target` some of the elements inside my shadowDOM will likely be listened for outside and around my host node?
+And, which properties of these `target` elements inside my shadowDOM would be relevant for such event listeners?

 An alternative approach is to add a set of getter functions to the event that relay the query to the element inside the shadowDOM.
-However, this approach is more cumbersome, has poorer performance, and would lead to different patterns for treating the same event inside and outside the web component in question.
+But, this is a poor approach.
+It is cumbersome to implement.
+It has poor performance.
+It breaks the above convention that event objects are pure data.
+And it would produce different implementations for solving the same task in event listeners inside vs. outside the web component.

 ## References